-We have compiled a list of U.S. Tent manufacturers & brands, which might include large corporations, small companies and individuals.
+We have compiled a list of U.S. 12 manufacturers & brands, which might include large corporations, small companies and individuals.

-There are currently 12 companies in this list, which might include tents assembled from materials 100% manufactured here in America, but some may also contain a percentage of components sourced outside the USA.
+There are currently 12 companies in this list, which might include tents made from materials 100% manufactured here in America, but some may also contain a percentage of components sourced outside the USA.

 We've included a few details about the companies and their products along with direct links to both the manufacturer & various on-line retailers where you can get the latest prices, shipping costs, special offers & more.